-PILLARS STRATEGIC OBJECTIVES STRATEGIC OUTCOMES Pillar 1 Participation and Representation of women in peace and security To increase women's representation and participation in leadership & decision-making at all levels by 2023 Women are fully represented at different levels of decision making and leadership positions at ward, local and state levels in Bauchi State.
-An increase in participation of women in traditional and religious councils in the State To increase women's participation in peace and security processes by 2023 A significant representation of women living with disabilities included in leadership positions on peacebuilding committees throughout Bauchi State To enhance the capacity of women in conflict prevention and peacebuilding for active engagement in the Bauchi state peace architecture Women in Bauchi state actively engaged in peacebuilding architecture, including mediation networks, negotiation, and early warning/early response mechanism, at all levels.
-Pillar 2: Protection and Prosecution To protect the rights of the vulnerable groups especially women, girls and persons with disabilities, and to ensure timely prosecution of perpetrators of violence, An enabling policy environment where women, girls and people living with disabilities rights are protected. including Sexual and Gender-Based Violence (SGBV) in Bauchi State.
-Vulnerable groups, especially women, girls and people living with disabilities have access to justice, and perpetrators of violence, including SGBV are brought to book in Bauchi State Pillar 3: To prevent the occurrence of violent conflict and put in place prevention and Women's vulnerability to conflict & security threats reduced in Bauchi State.
+PILLARS STRATEGIC OBJECTIVES STRATEGIC OUTCOMES Pillar 1 : Participation and Representation of women in peace and security To increase women's representation and participation in leadership & decision-making at all levels by 2024.
+Women are fully represented at different levels of decision making and leadership positions at ward, local and state levels in Bauchi State.
+An increase in participation of women in traditional and religious councils in the State To increase women's participation in peace A significant representation of women living with disabilities included in leadership positions on peacebuilding committees throughout Bauchi State To enhance the capacity of women in conflict prevention and peacebuilding for active engagement in the Bauchi state peace architecture.
+Women in Bauchi state actively engaged in peacebuilding architecture, including mediation networks, negotiation, and early warning/early response mechanism, at all levels.
+Pillar 2: Protection and Prosecution () i. - An enabling policy environment where women, girls and people living with disabilities rights are protected. in Bauchi State.
+Vulnerable groups, especially women, girls and people living with disabilities have access to justice, and perpetrators of violence, including SGBV are brought to book in Bauchi State

-Prevention and Disaster Preparedness preparedness measures in the face of potential disaster or conflict Gender mainstreamed and fully integrated in the Bauchi State conflict prevention and disaster preparedness mechanisms Pillar 4: Crisis Management, Post Conflict Reconstruction and Early Recovery To ensure that the rights, safety, welfare and security of women, girls and persons with disabilities are guaranteed before, during and after conflict Women, girls and persons with disabilities (human rights), safety and dignity are met before, during and after conflicts.
-To ensure the inclusion of women in post conflict management such as recovery and rehabilitation Pillar 5: Partnerships- synergy, coordination and relationship management Working closely with local and international NGOs and the private sector, among other stakeholders, to improve coordination among relevant partners implementing women, peace and security programmes in the State.
+PILLARS STRATEGIC OBJECTIVES STRATEGIC OUTCOMES Pillar 3: Prevention and Disaster Preparedness To prevent the occurrence of violent conflict women's vulnerability to conflict & security and put in place prevention and preparedness measures in the face of potential disaster or conflict prevention and disaster or conflict prevention and disaster preparedness mechanisms Women's vulnerability to conflict & security threats reduced in Bauchi State.
+Gender mainstreamed and fully integrated in the Bauchi State conflict prevention and disaster preparedness mechanisms Pillar 4: Crisis Management, Post Conflict Reconstruction and Early Recovery To ensure that the rights, safety, welfare and security of women, girls and persons with disabilities are guaranteed before, during and after conflict and after conflict management such as recovery and rehabilitation Women, girls and persons with disabilities (human rights), safety and dignity are met before, during and after conflicts.
+Pillar 5: Partnerships-synergy, coordination and relationship management Working closely with local and international NGOs and the private sector, among other stakeholders, to improve coordination among relevant partners implementing women, peace and security programmes in the State.
 Effective coordination and synergy of efforts achieved among key stakeholders in the State involved in the WPS agenda.